top of page

 The Eschatological Significance of the Temple Destruction

 The Roman army invasion of Jerusalem and the destruction of the Jewish temple was a clear sign to the children of Israel that the Old Testament law and sacrificial system of worship were abolished.
-"The destruction of Jerusalem and the temple led to the formal separation of Judaism and Christianity.
-After the formal separation from Judaism, "Jewish Christians were no longer perceived by the Roman government as under the umbrella of Judaism and, therefore, faced the cruel dilemma of either forsaking Christ (if they were to be readmitted into the synagogues) or worshiping Caesar."
-[8] The fulfillment of Christ’s prophecy about the destruction of the temple also validated the words of Christ and the words of his Apostles written in the Epistles, which helped establish the church as God's chosen people to proclaim the Gospel.
+The destruction of Jerusalem and the temple led to the formal separation of Judaism and Christianity.
+"After the formal separation from Judaism, Jewish Christians were no longer perceived by the Roman government as under the umbrella of Judaism and, therefore, faced the cruel dilemma of either forsaking Christ (if they were to be readmitted into the synagogues) or worshiping Caesar."
+[11] The fulfillment of Christ’s prophecy about the destruction of the temple also validated the words of Christ and the words of his Apostles written in the Epistles, which helped establish the church as God's chosen people to proclaim the Gospel.

 The Admonition to Flee Judea

-Jesus’ admonition to flee to the mountains” is directly linked to the revolt in Judea from 66-70 A.D., not something that will happen in the last days under Antichrist rule, as some suggest.
-“If it refers to the end of the world, what difference does it make whether that end is to come in the winter or in the summer?'
-Unless these verses have reference to the destruction of Jerusalem and the temple, Christ has not truly replied to the inquiry from His disciples which provoked the discourse."
-[9]
+Jesus’ admonition to flee to the mountains” is directly linked to the Jews revolt in Judea from 66-70 A.D., not something that will happen in the last days under Antichrist rule, as some suggest.
+“If it refers to the end of the world, what difference does it make whether that end is to come in the winter or in the summer?.......Unless these verses have reference to the destruction of Jerusalem and the temple, Christ has not truly replied to the inquiry from His disciples which provoked the discourse."
+[12] There is just too much evidence that connects Matthew 24:16-20 to the war of AD 66-70, and not a last day event.
+"Eusebius reports that the church at Jerusalem had been commanded by a divine revelation given before the war [evidently the Olivet Discourse] and therefore left the city and dwelt in the town of Pella beyond the Jordan.
+[13]

 The Great Tribulation

 In Matthew 24:21-22 Jesus spoke about the great tribulation that would come upon the nation of Israel for rejecting their Messiah [Matthew 24:21; 23:38].
-Dispensationalists such as Darby, Larkin, Scofield, and LaHaye believe most of the signs and great tribulation will occur following the rapture of the church in the last days before Christ’s second coming, but Jesus said his disciples would "see" the majority of the signs take place in their lifetime.
+Dispensationalists believe most of the signs and the great tribulation will occur following the rapture of the church before Christ’s second coming, but Jesus said his disciples would "see" the majority of the signs take place in their lifetime.
 Referring to the events surrounding the destruction of the temple and the great tribulation, Jesus said: When you see the abomination of desolation....flee to the mountains....then shall be great tribulation [Matthew 24:15-16; 21] which most scholars agree was referring to the invasion by Rome that occurred in 70 A.D.

 The Rise of False Messiahs and False Prophets

-In Matthew 24:23-26 the Lord prophesied, "False Christs and false prophets would rise and show great signs and wonders."
+In Matthew 24:23-28 the Lord prophesied, "False Christs and false prophets would rise and show great signs and wonders."
 The Book of Acts records that false messiahs and false prophets began to rise during the apostolic age.
 When the Sanhedrin Council questioned the apostles, A Pharisee named Gamaliel, a doctor of the law, mentioned a false messiah named Theudas who "rose up claiming to be somebody; and a number of men about four hundred, joined him" [Acts 5:36].
 Josephus, in his historical work, Antiquities, records around 45 AD, Theudas influenced “the majority of the masses to take up their possessions and to follow him to the Jordan River.”
-[11 Josephus].
+[15].
 Theudas claimed that the Jordan River would part for them at his command.
 Of course, it didn't, and "He was killed, and all who obeyed him" [Acts 5:36].

 The Second Coming of the Messiah